cvdlab/lar-cc/src/tex/bool1.tex

 \paragraph{CDC cell splitting with one or more facets}

+When splitting a $d$-cell with some hyperplanes, we need to return not only either the two cut parts or the cell itself when the hyperplane is tangent to a $(d-1)$-face, but also the facet lying on the hyperplane.
+In the first cade it is directly computed by the \texttt{SPLITCELL} function, and returned as the \texttt{equal} set of points.
+In the second case, the cell is transformed by the map that sends the hyperplane in the $x_d=0$ subspace ($z=0$ in 3D), and the searched facet is returned as the (back-transformed) set of cell vertices on this subspace.

+Actually, the process is strongly complicated by the fact that the input cell (and its facets) may be cut by several hyperplanes.
+By now, we resort to the simplex computation, even if more time-expensive:  to compare each vertex of each cell fragment, against every hyperplanes.
+This approach will adapt well to the writing of a computational kernel on the GPU.

 %-------------------------------------------------------------------------------
 @D CDC cell splitting with one or more cutting facets
 @{""" CDC cell splitting with one or more cutting facets """